Midwest health system CEO says he had virus, won't wear mask

 South Dakota Gov. Kristi Noem has refused to impose a statewide mask mandate.
 North Dakota Gov. Doug Burgum did so last week after months of pressure.
 Other Republican governors, including Iowa's Kim Reynolds, have started to shift on mask mandates as their hospitals fill.
 Minnesota's Democratic governor, Tim Walz, ordered one back in July.

-Krabbenhoft did not immediately respond to a Friday interview request.
-Sanford Health posted a statement on social media that didn't directly address his comments but said: “From the start of the pandemic, our health care providers have called upon our communities to do their part by wearing masks and physically distancing to slow the spread of the virus.
-This is the best way to reduce stress on our health care system.”
+In a separate statement, Executive Vice President Micah Aberson said Krabbenhoft's email was based on his own experience with COVID-19 and his personal opinions about the virus.

+“They do not reflect the views of our health system as a whole," Aberson said.
+“Sanford Health’s position is the same as it has always been — consistently wearing masks, avoiding crowds and staying home if you’re sick are critical to preventing the spread of the virus."

 Sanford Health requires clinic employees and hospital and clinic visitors to wear masks, according to its website.
-It wasn't immediately clear if Krabbenhoft's decision to not wear a mask opens the door for anyone else who works at or visits a Sanford facility to opt out of wearing one if they say they've already had the disease.
+The executives’ statements did not address whether Krabbenhoft would have to comply with the company’s mask requirements.

 The CEO did not explain in his email why he thinks he's immune for at least seven months.
 Scientists don’t know yet whether having had the coronavirus once protects against future illness, or how long any protection might last.
 How long an infected person can spread the virus also is unclear, but scientists think that people usually clear it within roughly 10 days of the start of symptoms unless they have a weak immune system or certain other conditions.